Senior Gear Editor

 Pros: Great price and features with a clean look and sustainable chops

-For a fully-featured and GORE-TEX-ed jacket, that is made of recycled material, a price tag of $320 is pretty wild.
-Sure, the First Chair sports a 2L construction rather than a 3L like most other jackets on this list (see the buyer’s guide below for more info on that), but for those skiing in bounds, the breathability of a 3L won’t be as necessary as for backcountry skiers.
-What is important for resort skiing is pockets, and this jacket has that in spades, with a slew of exterior pockets and two interior pockets (one dump pocket and one media pocket).
+The REI First Chair GTX surprised us – for a fully-featured and GORE-TEX-ed jacket made of recycled material, a price tag of $320 is pretty wild.
+Sure, the First Chair sports a 2L construction rather than a 3L like most other jackets on this list (see the buyer’s guide below for more info on that), but for those skiing in bounds, the breathability of a 3L won’t be as necessary as it is for hard chargers or backcountry skiers ready to drop the cash to get the best of the best for their ski kit.
+What is important for value-oriented resort skiing is pockets, durability, and waterproofing.
+Pockets-wise, the First Chairs is equipped with a slew of exterior pockets and two interior pockets (one dump pocket and one media pocket).
+When it comes to durability and waterproofing, the GORE-TEX shell provides both in spades.

 Check Price on REI